zoehlman/fosm-live/README.md

 ## Distribution model

 Every expansion CC is architecturally identical.
-What differs is who gets it:
+What differs is *role*:

+- **Sold to clients** — **FOSM·LIVE CC only.** This is the dashboard product clients receive, operate, and see.
 - **Gifted to everyone** — Vision CC, FOSM·LIVE Personal.
 Free.
 Brand-alignment with "give everything away, only help those who qualify."
-- **Sold or gifted at discretion** — Marketing CC, Sales CC, future Operations, Leadership, Integrity, Emotional Intelligence.
-Per-relationship decision.
+- **Internal tools (not sold today)** — Marketing CC, Sales CC, future Operations, Leadership, Integrity, Emotional Intelligence.
+Used by Zach and team to do the work that produces results in client FOSM·LIVE CC dashboards.
+- **Meta-CCs (third-party-style)** — Security CC, Audit CC.
+Independent of the eight pillars; protect and verify the entire ecosystem.

-Distribution is a marketing/strategy choice, not an architectural one.
-Any CC can be moved between distribution tiers without code changes.
+Distribution is a strategic choice, not an architectural one.
+Any CC can be moved between roles without code changes.
+Full details in [`docs/architecture-reference.md`](docs/architecture-reference.md).

 ---